ibm-cloud-docs/discovery-data/train.md

     - Rate more results
     - Add more variety to your ratings

     You must evaluate at least 50 unique queries, maybe more depending on the complexity of your data.
+You cannot add more than 10,000 training queries per collection.

 1. You can continue adding queries and rating results after you have reached the threshold.
 You should enter all queries you think your users will ask.
-1. To delete a trainig query, click the **Delete** icon.
+1. To delete a training query, click the **Delete** icon.

     To delete all of the training queries in your collection at one time, use the API.
 For more information, see [Delete training queries](https://{DomainName}/apidocs/discovery-data#deletetrainingqueries){: external}.